ardifauzi/ardifauzi.github.io/_pages/about.md

   - /about.html
 ---

 Hi, thank you for visiting my homepage.
 I am Ardiansyah Fauzi, a Ph.D. student in Civil Engineering at Nagoya University, Japan.
 I am currently started studying machine learning and really interested on utilizing it for tsunami early warning system.
-It is expected this approach able to forecast tsunami waveform and inundation in real-time manner.
+It is expected this approach able to forecast tsunami waveform and inundation in a real-time manner.

 In my free time, I enjoy culinary hunting, reading history/archaeology books, and riding bicycle.